thermogl/TIXboxLiveEngine/README.md

 		}
 	}];

-There are similar methods for games, achievements and messages.
+**There are similar methods for games, achievements and messages.**

 ### User info

-You can access the engine's TIXboxLiveUser through the 'user' property.
-The user represents the profile of the account you signed in with.
+You can access the engine's TIXboxLiveUser through the 'user' property. **The user represents the profile of the account you signed in with**.
 You can see from the header it gives you access to the players real name, location, motto, bio, etc.

 It also a method for changing this information: